-Barak and Shlomi express their explicit negative opinion regarding the treatment of autistic individuals by mental health professionals who are unknowledgeable about autism.
-They describe a completely different psychological system that corresponds adversely to the practices common in neurotypical psychology.
-Barak’s description of repeated failures following unsuited guidance by a psychologist demonstrates Shlomi’s point that being treated by untrained health professional could have disastrous results.
-Additional examples that were raised in the interviews, emphasis the different mental interpretation autistic adults require when going through treatment, an interpretation that cannot be provided by therapists that are unfamiliar with the autism spectrum (on unique aspects of diagnosing mental health disorders in autistic adults see Portuguese, 2019).
-To understand the absurd of this circumstances better, it is easier to imagine what would be the systemic response if a practitioner that do not understand nothing about type 1 diabetes or Attention Deficit Hyperactivity Disorder (ADHD) would treat patients who have these disabilities – it would be seen as unreasonable practice.
-In addition to mental healthcare services other medical issues that are require specific attention in autistic adults had been raised by interviewees and are known in the literature, such as gastroenterological diseases (Buie et al., 2010) and sleep disorders (Lugo et al., 2020).
-Hence, it can be concluded that the systemic negligence of the training regarding autistic adults is a practice that directly harm these individuals’ health and marginalizing them in comparison to neurotypicals.
+Barak and Shlomi express their explicit negative opinions regarding the treatment of autistic individuals by mental health professionals who are lacking in knowledge about autism.
+They describe a having completely different psychological system that reacts adversely to the practices commonly used in neurotypical psychology.
+Barak’s description of repeated failures following unsuitable guidance by a psychologist illustrates Shlomi’s point that being treated by an untrained health professional could have disastrous results.
+Additional examples that were mentioned during the interviews emphasize the different mental interpretations autistic adults require when undergoing treatment, interpretations that cannot be provided by therapists who are unfamiliar with the autism spectrum (or the unique aspects of diagnosing mental health disorders in autistic adults, see Portuguese, 2019).
+To better understand the absurdity of this situation, it is easier to imagine what the systemic response would be if a practitioner that understood nothing about type 1 diabetes or attention deficit hyperactivity disorder (ADHD) attempted to treat patients who had these conditions – it would be seen as unreasonable practice.
+In addition to mental healthcare services, other medical issues that require specific attention in autistic adults were raised by interviewees and are reported in the literature, such as gastroenterological problems (Buie et al., 2010) and sleep disorders (Lugo et al., 2020).
+Hence, it can be concluded that the systemic neglect of specific training with regard to the treatment of autistic adults directly harms these individuals’ health and marginalizes them in comparison with neurotypical individuals.

-Turning to child therapists
+Turning to child therapists for treatment and care

-The qualitative analysis showed the lack of knowledge among adult therapists cause another marginalizing practice.
-In the absence of alternatives given the enormous lack in knowledge and the need for relief, individuals and caregivers are turning to child therapists.
-Ben a professional working with autistic adults, and a head of a program for autistic adults explained:
+The qualitative analysis showed that the lack of knowledge among adult therapists causes another marginalizing practice.
+In the absence of alternatives and given the enormous lack in knowledge and the need for relief, autistic individuals and their caregivers are turning to child therapists for help.
+Ben, a professional working with autistic adults and the head of a program for autistic adults, explained:

-“When we had a major difficulty [with one of our autistic participants], there is a medical center nearby that have a child psychiatrist that is treating autistic children.
+When we had a major difficulty [with one of our autistic participants], there is a medical center nearby that has a child psychiatrist that is treating autistic children.
 So, we took our resident there and we paid 900 NIS for first aid.”
-(Ben, a director of a program focused on autistic adults)
+(Ben, the director of a program focused on autistic adults).

-Although child therapists are partially trained also in adult psychiatry the need to choose either a therapist that is familiar with autism or a therapist that is familiar with adult care, because there are none available that combines both is unreasonable.
-The famous saying in pediatrics that “children are not small adults” works both ways as autistic adults are not large autistic children.
-Thus, this solution which result due to the absence of knowledge among health professionals inevitably result in suboptimal care for autistic individuals and negatively affect their health.
-This practice although not formally encouraged is a result of systemically continues negligence of the autism in adulthood field.
-It should be noted that although this practice might seem similar to using pediatrician in adulthood (see chapter 4), the rational underlining both practices is different.
-While one aims at reducing barriers by going to the same place that is familiar to the autistic adult, the other not only not reduce the familiarity barrier but also further marginalize the autistic individual by providing suboptimal care.
-What this practices, however, have in comment is that both involve child practitioners, stressing that the autism field in Israel is not different then the global autism field, in the sense that it also had been neglected autistic adults.
+Although child therapists are also partially trained in adult psychiatry, the need to choose either a therapist who is familiar with autism or a therapist who is familiar with adult care, because there are none available who combine these disciplines, is unreasonable.
+The famous saying in pediatrics that “children are not small adults” works both ways, as autistic adults are not large autistic children.
+Thus, adults with autism turning to child therapists, which results from the absence of knowledge among health professionals, inevitably results in suboptimal care for autistic individuals and negatively affects their health.
+This practice, although not formally encouraged, is the result of the continuous systemic neglect of the autism in adulthood field.
+It should be noted that although this practice might seem similar to using a pediatrician in adulthood (see Chapter 4), the rationale underlining each of these practices is different.
+While one practice aims to reduce barriers by returning to the same place that is familiar to the autistic adult, the other not only not reduces the familiarity barrier, but also further marginalizes the autistic individual by providing suboptimal care.
+What these practices have in common, however, is that both involve child practitioners, highlighting that the autism field in Israel is no different than the global autism field, in the sense that in both contexts, autistic adults have been neglected.